Home > Coconut Palms Resort Review

 - Restaurants & Bars: 5 Heads Café – Street-side at the lobby.
 Bright and airy, claiming to serve ‘Vanuatu’s best coffee’. • Poolside Café – The name says it all.
 Congenial for coffee and cocktails.
 Also light meals • Wild Pig Bar – Free tasting of kava (a strong alcoholic drink) for hotel guests, a pool table, happy hours, and music/entertainment most nights • Navarra Restaurant – Lunchtime specials and a wide range of meals, including steak, lobster, and pasta.
 Try the Vanuatu Tapas.

 - Breakfast: Pleasingly, rates include a buffet breakfast.

 Coconut Palms Resort – Rooms

-- Room Types: Coco Single Rooms (with bunk beds) • Hibiscus Rooms • Superior Orchid Rooms • Palms Deluxe Apartments
+- Room Types: Coco Single Room (with bunk beds) • Hibiscus Room • Superior Orchid Room • Palms Deluxe Apartment

-- Smoking Rooms: No smoking allowed in the rooms, but permitted on the verandas/balconies.
+- Smoking Rooms: No smoking allowed in the rooms, but permitted on the patios/balconies.

-- Best Room: The Palms Deluxe Apartments feature a kitchen and king-sized bed.
-Ask for one facing the gardens (rather than the road) and furthest from the noisy pool and noisier bar.
+- Best Room: The Palms Deluxe Apartments feature kitchens and king-sized beds.
+Ask for ones facing the gardens (rather than the road) and furthest from the noisy pool and noisier bar.

 Coconut Palms Resort – What’s Nearby?